SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

   https://www.youtube.com/watch?v=0YkrJsKwHdM</a>.
 </div>

-## What does 'To Program' mean?
+## What does "To Program" Mean?

 To program means to give instructions to the computer, for example *play a certain sound*, *print something on the screen* or *multiply two numbers*.
 When there's a series of commands, we have a computer program (script).
 The computer program's text is called **program code** (**source code** or just **code**).

-## Computer programs
+## Computer Programs

 **Computer programs** represent **series of commands** written in a particular **programming language**, like Python, C#, Java, JavaScript, Ruby, PHP, C, C++, Go etc. In order to write commands, we need to be familiar with the **syntax and semantics of the language** we'll be using, in our case – **JavaScript**.
 In this book we'll cover programming in general, as well as JavaScript's particular syntax and semantics.
 We'll examine each step of writing code, starting with the simplest and eventually reaching more complex programming constructs.

 ### Algorithms

 Computer programs usually execute some sort of algorithm. **Algorithms** are series of steps used to complete a task and achieve an expected result - something like a recipe.
 For example, if we need to fry some eggs, we follow a certain recipe (algorithm): we heat some oil in a pan, then we break the eggs, we wait until they're cooked, and finally move the pan away from the heat.
 Similarly, in programming, **computer programs execute algorithms** – series of commands needed to complete a certain task.
 If we want to print a series of numbers in ascending order, for example, we need an algorithm.
 It will go through all the numbers, find the smallest one and print it, then go through the rest of them and do the same until there are no more numbers left.
 To make creating programs, writing program code (commands), executing it and other operations that have to do with programming more convenient, we need a **development environment** (IDE) like Visual Studio Code.

-### Programming languages, compilers, interpreters and development environments
+### Programming Languages, Compilers, Interpreters and Development Environments

 **Programming languages** are an artificial languages (syntax for expression), designed to **issue commands** which we expect the computer to read, process and execute.
 With the help of programming languages we write series of commands (**programs**) which **tell the computer what to do**.
 Execution of computer programs can be achieved by using either a **compiler** or an **interpreter**.

 **The compiler** translates code from a programming language into **machine code** and for each construct (command) in the code, it chooses an appropriate, predefined fragment of machine code while simultaneously checking the program's text for **errors**.
 Together, all the compiled fragments represent the original program translated in machine code, exactly how the computer's microprocessor is expecting it.
 After it's been complied, the program can be directly executed by the microprocessor in cooperation with the operation system.
 Compiled programming languages **compile the program** before executing it and find syntactic errors (incorrect commands) during compile time.
 Languages like C++, C#, Java, Swift and Go work with compilers.